Skip to content

 • Optionally, you can apply filters to the data by clicking on the ”+ Rule” button and selecting the desired criteria.

-• Optionally, you can use variables created before in the rules for the counter display.
+• Optionally, you can use variables created earlier in the rules for the counter display.

 Counter Section Configuration Query

-7. Click on the close icon top right corner to save the configuration.
+7. Click on the close icon in the top right corner to save the configuration.

 8. Remember to save the report by clicking on the “Save” button located at the bottom right of the page.